boolean-uk/java-tdd-oop-bobs-bagels/domain-model.md

 6.
 As a customer,
 So I know how much money I need,
-I'd like to know the total cost of items in my basket.
+I'd like to know the total cost of item in my basket.

 7.
 As a customer,
 So I know what the damage will be,
-I'd like to know the cost of a bagel before I add it to my basket.
+I'd like to know the cost of a item before I add it to my basket.

 8.
 As a customer,
 So I can shake things up a bit,
-I'd like to be able to choose fillings for my bagel.
+I'd like to be able to choose fillings for my item.

 9.
 As a customer,
 So I don't over-spend,
-I'd like to know the cost of each filling before I add it to my bagel order.
+I'd like to know the cost of each filling before I add it to my item order.

 10.
 As the manager,